Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Jacobian Expressions

 { \makebox[0pt][l]{ $-\imath \, \A' \diag{\A (\z \odot \rd)} $ }}

 To consider the Jacobian w.r.t. the sampling pattern \omd, define $\z = (\A'\A + \lambda \T'\T)^{-1}\x$ and $\F = \A'\A + \lambda \T'\T$.
-We assume that \A and \T have disjoint null spaces, so that \F is symmetric positive definite and hence invertible. \comment{ For simplicity, we focus on the case where $\T = \I$, i.e., where $\F = \A'\A + \lambda \I$. } Applying equalities derived above leads to the following Jacobian \red{expression}:\resp{R1.1}
+We assume that \A and \T have disjoint null spaces, so that \F is positive definite and hence invertible.
+Applying equalities derived above leads to the following expression for the $M \times N$ Jacobian:

-We apply this Jacobian to a vector by using four NUFFT operations followed by running CG to approximate the product of $\F^{-1}$ times a vector. \red{Notably, the memory cost of \eqref{e,inv,omd} is constant w.r.t the number of iterations, whereas the standard auto-differentiation approach has linear memory cost.
-Using the proposed method, one may apply enough iterations to guarantee convergence.}\resp{R3.4a} This new fast and low-memory Jacobian approximation is particularly important for enabling the MRI applications shown in the following sections.
-Without this approximation, memory requirements can be prohibitively large.
+We apply this Jacobian to a vector by using four NUFFT operations followed by running CG to approximate the product of $\F^{-1}$ times a vector.
+Notably, the memory cost of \eqref{e,inv,omd} is constant w.r.t the number of iterations, whereas the standard auto-differentiation approach has linear memory cost.
+Using the proposed method, one may apply enough iterations to ensure convergence to a desired tolerance.
+This new fast and low-memory Jacobian approximation is particularly important for the MRI applications shown in the following sections.
+Without this approximation, memory cost can be prohibitively large.